k8ssandra/k8ssandra-operator/docs/content/en/tasks/troubleshoot/_index.md

 ---

 The best place to start when troubleshooting a K8ssandra cluster deployment is its status.
-The status of a K8ssandra cluster reports useful information about each of its components (CassandraDatacenter, Stargate, Reaper, etc.)
+The status of a K8ssandra cluster reports useful information about each of its components (CassandraDatacenter, Reaper, etc.)

 ## Checking reconcile errors